 Increased financial pressures and economic uncertainty have begun influencing IT infrastructure and hardware decisions.
 IT teams are facing the reality of tighter budgets and the push to deploy cost-reduction strategies.
 It’s common for companies to extend hardware refresh cycles to delay significant CapEx investments.
 The practice of prolonging equipment life cycles isn’t limited to small- and medium-sized businesses; enterprise and big tech companies, including Amazon Web Services (AWS), are also following suit.
 OEMs cite the reliability bathtub curve and encourage customers to follow a 3-to-5-year hardware refresh cycle.
-The truth is there’s an opportunity to maximize hardware investments by lengthening equipment’s useful life.
+The truth is there’s an opportunity to maximise hardware investments by lengthening equipment’s useful life.

 Sometimes a hardware refresh is the best solution to meet demands, and that’s okay!
 However, if your current IT infrastructure is meeting performance, capacity and power requirements, extending the life of your investment is a great option.
 Not only can delaying a hardware refresh reduce CapEx and OpEx spend, but it also reduces unnecessary waste, greenhouse gas emissions (GHG) and time spent managing the initiative.

 With new generations of hardware, you’ll notice incremental upticks in the packet size, throughput and megabits per second (mbps).
 Why invest critical IT budget dollars in new equipment if performance increases are minimal?

 The bathtub curve reliability theory suggests equipment failure rates are higher when the hardware is new to the market, decreases in the middle of the product’s life cycle and increase again toward the End of Service Life (EOSL).
 Although the bathtub failure curve is typically accurate for products beyond IT infrastructure, it doesn’t apply to all data centre equipment.